-It may have started with musicals like Jesus Christ Super Star, summers spent at Choral Camp at the University of Maine in Orono, or that favorite teacher who guided his interests around the art department.
-However, it ended as the lead singer in a rock band and finally, the owner of a successful gallery.
+It may have started with musicals like Jesus Christ Super Star and Choral Camp at the University of Maine in Orono or a favorite teacher who guided his interests toward the art department, but it ended as the lead singer in a rock band and the owner of a successful gallery.
 That’s right, being the front man is nothing new for John Spain.
-Even though it is now more common to find the owner of Maine Art Paintings and Sculpture in jeans and a dress shirt, not black leather pants and a tank top, his love of music and the arts has never wavered.
+Even though, it is more common to find the owner of Maine Art Paintings and Sculpture in jeans and a dress shirt, not black leather pants and a tank top, his love of music and the arts has never waivered.

 “The day I closed on my house in Hampstead, NH, I went to Foxwoods Casino.
 Isn’t that on the way to Kennebunk?
 Anyway, I sat next to a wonderful woman for over three hours.
 She was from Kennebunk, and one of the owners of Maine Art Paintings and Sculpture.
 It only took me five years before I made it into the gallery to see Francesca again,” says Speirs, “and I’m still here.”